likerRr/lizurchik.dev/README.md

 To customize the configuration, edit the `config.ts` file in the root directory.

-- `rootPageId` – The ID of the root page in your Notion.
+- `rootNotionPageId` – The ID of the root page in your Notion.
 This is the page that will be used as the main entry point for your website.
 This page **must** be [published](https://www.notion.com/help/guides/publish-notion-pages-to-the-web) to web.
 You can disable indexing in publishing settings dialog if you don't want it to be indexed by search engines (the indexing is relevant only for a Notion page, since you will more likely host your blog separately, and setup SEO yourself).

 ### Favicon